openjdk/panama-foreign/doc/panama_jextract.md

 The following Python program should be run to create and save model which will read and printed by a Java program.

+Note: you need to install tensorflow package to run this python script.

 ```python

 import tensorflow as tf